About the City School District of

 Our Schools section.

-academies, the prestigious International Baccalaureate program and the
+academies, the prestigious International Baccalaureate program and one

-largest selection of Advanced Placement courses in the Capital Region.
+largest selections of Advanced Placement courses offered in the Capital Region.

 At the elementary level, the